 But building a community online is not as simple as posting to a social media page.

-At a special new breakfast session to be held before The Business of Events 2020, globally renowned entrepreneur Lisa Messenger, CEO of Collective Hub, will talk about the power of community and the flow-on effect for brands and their bottom line.
+Lisa Messenger, CEO of Collective Hub, spoke to us about the power of community and the flow-on effect for brands and their bottom line.

 Ms Messenger said, “Communities provide longevity and an ongoing conversation and relationship, rather than just being about the event or a one off touchpoint.